-Your portfolio will be fully managed by Facet Wealth, including periodic reviews, which will be conducted at least annually.
+Your portfolio will be fully managed by Facet, including periodic reviews, which will be conducted at least annually.
 More frequent reviews may take place based on a change in your personal investment objectives, as well as in response to investment market conditions, or upon request.

 Availability: All 50 states, plus the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.

-Customer contact: One of the advantages of working with Facet Wealth is that you will have a direct line to your dedicated CFP.
+Customer contact: One of the advantages of working with Facet is that you will have a direct line to your dedicated CFP® professional.
 When you call in, it won’t be to a call-in center.
 Contact is by phone, videoconference, or email, all of which are available mornings, evenings, and even on weekends.

-Fees: Fees will vary by the services you need performed, and are not determined by the size of your portfolio.
+Fees: Membership fees will vary by the services you need performed, and are not determined by the size of your portfolio.

-To sign up with Facet Wealth you’ll start by scheduling a 30-minute introductory call with a dedicated CFP.
+To sign up with Facet you’ll start by scheduling a 30-minute introductory call with a dedicated CFP® professional.
 That person will work with you to determine your needs and goals, as well as your budget for the service.